According to the eating habits of the animals, we classify them into three categories:

 - It helps in the metabolism of the protein.

 - It helps in the production of blood cells in the bone marrow

 - It helps maintain metabolism.

-Sources: It is found in liver, egg, fish, etc.
+Sources: It is found in the liver, egg, fish, etc.

 Vitamin A: Also called retinol.
 This vitamin is related to chlorophyll, green plants, and vegetation.